OMatics/Simp-O-Matic/README.md

 yarn --global-folder ./node_modules/ --cache-folder ./node_modules/
 ```

-## Dependencies / Project Structure
+## Dependencies / Project Structure?

-This graph should sort that right out for you:
+[This graph](http://npm.broofa.com/?q=simp-o-matic) should sort that right out for you.